stepulak/Translation-Quiz-Game/README.md

 Trivia quiz-like game created for my girlfriend.
 Try to create word translation from given letters in the shortest time.
-Your translation must not run out.
+Your timer must not run out.

 Available at: https://play.google.com/store/apps/details?id=com.stepulak.translationgame